garudlab/Signature-SNVs/README.md

 # Signature SNVs for FEAST

-SignatureSNVs is a method to generate signature SNVs for input into FEAST for source tracking ([Shenhav et al. 2019](https://github.com/cozygene/FEAST)).
+Signature-SNVs is a method to generate signature SNVs for input into FEAST for source tracking ([Shenhav et al. 2019](https://github.com/cozygene/FEAST)).
 The signature SNVs are selected from SNV output produced by running the metagenomic pipeline MIDAS ([Nayfach et al. 2017](https://github.com/snayfach/MIDAS)).
+Signature-SNVs is described in our paper [Briscoe et al. 2023](https://www.biorxiv.org/content/10.1101/2022.05.28.493810v1).

 Source tracking is a broad term for methods that can estimate the percentage of a microbiome of interest that derives from differences potential sources.
 A sample of an infant's gut microbiome may be a _sink_ of interest